dustinpfister/blog_posts/_posts/linux_shebang.md

 ## 2 - Check your jsMin, or jsFormat tools.

-If you use formating or minification tools it can sometimes mess up the shebang, so if you are using one make sure that it leaves it alone.
+If you use formating or minification tools it can sometimes mess up the shebang, so if you are using one make sure that it leaves it alone. there are often ways to configure a tool that formates javaScript to ignore the first few lines if so that should be done when using it.
+If not then I am just going to have to do whatever is necessary to make sure that the shebang does not get messed up.

+In major projects I often might take a moment to write a script that will act as a custom build tool for the project.
+If I am taking the time to make such a tool the shebang should be placed at the very top of the file, followed by legal text, followed then by the compressed javaScript code when making builds of the project.

 ## 3 - This is an important step in making a CLI tool with node.js